There is only one correct answer, hot and here

 Something else to consider when picking your next oil.

-"We have the name brand (Wix etc) for $$ and we have the other brand
+All the time when at the parts store I hear the same thing.
+"We have the name brand (Wix etc) for $$ and we have the other

 (the cheep house brand) for less $$".